digime/digime-sdk-nodejs/README.md

-# Digi.me SDK for javascript
+# Digi.me SDK for JavaScript/TypeScript
 ---
-The Digi.me SDK for Javascript/Typescript is a Node library that allows seamless authentication with Consent Access service, making content requests and core decryption services.
+The Digi.me SDK for JavaScript/TypeScript is a Node library that allows seamless authentication with Consent Access service, making content requests and core decryption services.
 For details on the API and general CA architecture - visit [Dev Support Docs](https://developers.digi.me/consent-access.html)

 ## Prerequisite
-In order to run the complete Consent Access process, the Digi.me SDK for javascript required the Digi.me app being installed on either an iOS or Android device to enable user authorization of requests.
+In order to run the complete Consent Access process, the Digi.me SDK for JavaScript required the Digi.me app being installed on either an iOS or Android device to enable user authorization of requests.
 For detailed explanation of the Consent Acess architecture - visit [Dev Support Docs](https://developers.digi.me/consent-access.html)

 ## Requirements
 - Node 8 or above